Brick Lane Market: Recent history

 Since the early 2000s, several specific markets have opened within the premises of the Old Truman Brewery.
 Once one of London's largest breweries, The Truman Brewery is now home to roughly 250 businesses, shops, and eateries.

 Truman Markets

-The Truman Markets forms a part of the wider Brick Lane Market and is located in the historic 11-acre Old Truman Brewery, at the northern end of Brick Lane in northern Spitalfields and southeastern Shoreditch.
+The Truman Markets forms a part of the wider Brick Lane Market and is located in the historic 11-acre Old Truman Brewery, at the northern end of Brick Lane.

 The Truman Markets comprise six different markets, all opened at different times in the past two decade: Backyard Market, Brick Lane Vintage Market, Ely's Yard Food Trucks, Rinse Showrooms, Upmarket, and the Tea Rooms.

 The Upmarket, opened in 2004, houses almost 100 stallholders and boasts the biggest food hall in East London.

 The Backyard Market, formerly an 8,000 square feet warehouse, was added in 2006.

 The Brick Lane Vintage Market originally operated as a monthly event beginning in 2008 and as of 2010 has been a permanent fixture onsite.

 The Tea Rooms was founded in 2009, and the former Boiler House food hall opened in 2010.